fosterinteractive/SassTO/SVG-icons/readme.md

 2. It minifies the many small SVG's, removing all stroke and fill colors so you can alter them with CSS.
 3. New Minified files are copied from /svg-src to /svg.
 4. Gulp looks for sub-folders inside /svg-src makes a sprite out of any SVG files in these folders.
-5. The svgsprite is named after the folder.
+5. The svgsprite is named after the folder and is created in the /svg root folder.